Q&A with UMA

 As a public school, UMA receives funding from the state on a per pupil basis for personnel, operations, and transportation.
 Unfortunately, charter schools receive a great deal less per student on a local level than conventional public schools.
 To help fill the gap between state funds and the cost of providing a high quality program, UMA’s PTO initiates fundraisers throughout the school year.
 Additionally, UMA has established an Advancement Office to assist in fundraising, grant writing, and partnerships.

 UMA bases enrollment on sections for each grade.
 We currently plan for 3 sections of each grade in the middle school (6–8) and 2 sections of each grade in the high school (9–12).
 Each section is approximately 25 students.
+In the 2019-2020 school year we had 325 students enrolled.

 Our goal is to have 25 students per classroom, although sometimes classes are smaller and sometimes they are slightly larger.
 We believe these class sizes support our overall educational philosophy and core beliefs as well as facilitate close relationships between students, teachers, and peers.